All Products

 name: mns-secret

-topic: argoeventbus # Specify the name of the topic that you created.
+topic: argoeventbus # The name of the topic in Simple Message Queue (formerly MNS).

 endpoint: http://165***368.mns.<region>.aliyuncs.com

-7. Run the following command to create a file named event-bus-mns.yaml:
+7. Run the following command to apply the event-bus-mns.yaml file.

 1. Log on to the RAM console as a RAM user who has administrative rights.

-2. Create a RAM user, grant the AliyunMNSFullAccess permission to the RAM user, and obtain the AccessKey pair of the RAM user.
-For more information, see Create a RAM user, Grant permissions to a RAM user, Create an AccessKey pair, and View the information about AccessKey pairs of a RAM user.
+2. Create a RAM user, grant the AliyunMNSFullAccess permission to the user, and obtain the user's AccessKey ID and AccessKey secret.
+For more information, see Create a RAM user, Grant permissions to a RAM user, Create an AccessKey pair, and View the AccessKey information of a RAM user.

-• queue: Replace the value with the name of the queue that you created in Step 5.
+• queue: Replace this with the name of the Simple Message Queue (formerly MNS) queue.

 apiVersion: argoproj.io/v1alpha1